WeiYufei/master/README.txt

 # PolyTrend Web-based system
-# -- A tool to visualize vegetation trends by a nonlinear algorithm
+# -- A tool to visualize vegetation trends by a nonlinear regression algorithm
 #
 # Copyright © 2016 Yufei Wei
 # weiyufei2014@outlook.com